-Our Local Industrial Strategy directly responds to the UK Industrial Strategy – launched by the Government in November 2017 – which aims to increase growth and productivity across the country and create more prosperous communities.
+Our Local Industrial Strategy directly responded to the UK Industrial Strategy – launched by the Government in November 2017 – which aimed to increase growth and productivity across the country and create more prosperous communities.

 The UK Industrial Strategy is based on five ‘Foundations’ and four ‘Grand Challenges’ that the Government hopes to address.

 - Business environment